-1) Foundation skills are defined in three areas: basic skills, thinking skills, and personal qualities.

-- a) Basic Skills: A worker must read, write, perform arithmetic and mathematical operations, listen, and speak effectively.
-These skills include: - i) Reading: locate, understand, and interpret written information in prose and in documents such as manuals, graphs, and schedules. - ii) Writing: communicate thoughts, ideas, information, and messages in writing, and create documents such as letters, directions, manuals, reports, graphs, and flow charts. - iii) Arithmetic and Mathematical Operations: perform basic computations and approach practical problems by choosing appropriately from a variety of mathematical techniques. - iv) Listening: receive, attend to, interpret, and respond to verbal messages and other cues. - v) Speaking: Organize ideas and communicate orally. - b) Thinking Skills: A worker must think creatively, make decisions, solve problems, visualize, know how to learn, and reason effectively.
-These skills include: - i) Creative Thinking: generate new ideas. - ii) Decision Making: specify goals and constraints, generate alternatives, consider risks, and evaluate and choose the best alternative. - iii) Problem Solving: recognize problems and devise and implement plan of action. - iv) Visualize ("Seeing Things in the Mind's Eye"): organize and process symbols, pictures, graphs, objects, and other information. - v) Knowing How to Learn: use efficient learning techniques to acquire and apply new knowledge and skills. - vi) Reasoning: discover a rule or principle underlying the relationship between two or more objects and apply it when solving a problem. - c) Personal Qualities: A worker must display responsibility, self-esteem, sociability, self-management, integrity, and honesty.

-- i) Responsibility: exert a high level of effort and persevere toward goal attainment. - ii) Self-Esteem: believe in one's own self-worth and maintain a positive view of oneself. - iii) Sociability: demonstrate understanding, friendliness, adaptability, empathy, and politeness in group settings. - iv) Self-Management: assess oneself accurately, set personal goals, monitor progress, and exhibit self-control. - v) Integrity and Honesty: choose ethical courses of action.

-2) Workplace competencies are defined in five areas: resources, interpersonal skills, information, systems, and technology.
+- 1. Foundation skills are defined in three areas: basic skills, thinking skills, and personal qualities. - a.
+Basic Skills: A worker must read, write, and perform arithmetic, and mathematical operations, listen and speak effectively.
+These skills include - i.
+Reading: locate, understand, and interpret written information in prose and documents such as manuals, graphs, and schedules. - ii.
+Writing: communicate thoughts, ideas, information, and messages in writing, and create documents such as letters, directions, manuals, reports, graphs, and flowcharts. - iii.
+Arithmetic and Mathematical Operations: perform basic computations and approach practical problems by choosing appropriately from a variety of mathematical techniques. - iv.
+Listening: receive, attend to, interpret, and respond to verbal messages and other cues. - v.
+Speaking: Organize ideas and communicate orally. - a.
+Thinking Skills: A worker must think creatively, make decisions, solve problems, visualize, know how to learn, and reason effectively.
+These skills include - i.
+Creative Thinking: generate new ideas. - ii.
+Decision Making specifies goals and constraints, generates alternatives, considers risks, and evaluates and chooses the best alternative. - iii.
+Problem-Solving: recognize problems and devise and implement a plan of action. - iv.
+Visualize ("Seeing Things in the Mind's Eye"): organize and process symbols, pictures, graphs, objects, and other information. - v.
+Knowing How to Learn: use efficient learning techniques to acquire and apply new knowledge and skills. - vi.
+Reasoning: discover a rule or principle underlying the relationship between two or more objects and apply it when solving a problem. - a.
+Personal Qualities: A worker must display responsibility, self-esteem, sociability, self-management, integrity, and honesty. - i.
+Responsibility: exerts a high level of effort and perseveres toward goal attainment. - ii.
+Self-Esteem: Believing in one's self-worth and maintaining a positive view of oneself. - iii.
+Sociability: demonstrate understanding, friendliness, adaptability, empathy, and politeness in group settings. - iv.
+Self-Management: assess oneself accurately, set personal goals, monitor progress, and exhibit self-control. - v.
+Integrity and Honesty: choose ethical courses of action. - 1.
+Workplace competencies are defined in five areas: resources, interpersonal skills, information, systems, and technology.

-- a) Resources: A worker must identify, organize, plan, and allocate resources effectively. - i) Time: select goal-relevant activities, rank them, allocate time, and prepare and follow schedules. - ii) Money: Use or prepare budgets, make forecasts, keep records, and make adjustments to meet objectives. - iii) Material and Facilities: Acquire, store, allocate, and use materials or space efficiently.
+- a.
+Resources: A worker must identify, organize, plan, and allocate resources effectively. - i.
+Time: select goal-relevant activities, rank them, allocate time, and prepare and follow schedules. - ii.
+Money: Use or prepare budgets, make forecasts, keep records, and make adjustments to meet objectives. - iii.
+Material and Facilities: Acquire, store, allocate, and use materials or space efficiently.

-Examples: construct a decision time line chart; use computer software to plan a project; prepare a budget; conduct a cost/benefits analysis; design an RFP process; write a job description; develop a staffing plan.
+Examples: construct a decision timeline chart; use computer software to plan a project; prepare a budget; conduct a cost/benefits analysis; design an RFP process; write a job description; develop a staffing plan.

-- b) Interpersonal Skills: A worker must work with others effectively. - i) Participate as a Member of a Team: contribute to group effort. - ii) Teach Others New Skills. - iii) Serve Clients/Customers: work to satisfy customer's expectations. - iv) Exercise Leadership: communicate ideas to justify position, persuade and convince others, responsibly challenge existing procedures and policies. - v) Negotiate: work toward agreements involving exchange of resources, resolve divergent interests. - vi) Work with Diversity: work well with men and women from diverse backgrounds.
+- a.
+Interpersonal Skills: A worker must work with others effectively. - i.
+Participate as a Member of a Team: contribute to the group effort. - ii.
+Teach Others New Skills. - iii.
+Serve Clients/Customers: work to satisfy customers' expectations. - iv.
+Exercise Leadership: communicate ideas to justify position, persuade and convince others, and responsibly challenge existing procedures and policies. - v.
+Negotiate: work toward agreements involving the exchange of resources to resolve divergent interests. - vi.
+Work with Diversity: work well with men and women from diverse backgrounds.